vaginessa/Lineage-Aircrack/README.md

 ## Testing
 While devoloping a working port of Hijacker, I created a test script and config files that spawn a vulnerable WEP or WPA access point on the specified wireless interface using hostapd and dhcpcd.
 These files can be found in the `test-ap` directory.
 They're useful for testing the full implementation and, later, wordlists.

+## Legal

+It is illegal to use this application against networks for which you don't have permission.
+You can use it only on your network or a network that you are authorized to.
+Using software that uses a network adapter in promiscuous mode may be considered illegal even without actively using it against someone.
+I am not responsible for how you use this application and any damages you may cause.